-After the import process, you may still need to clean up the formats in Flare.
-If so, you should utilize Flare's analysis tool.
-It can show you unused styles, identical styles, and other issues in your stylesheets.
-You can delete, rename, and modify your imported files based on the analysis.
+After the import process, you may still need to clean up the formats in Flare Desktop.
+If so, you should utilize Flare Desktop's analysis tool.
+It can show you unused styles, identical styles, and

-I All Cross-References and Referenced Files Need Targets
+All Cross-References and Referenced Files Need Targets

-To import your files, Flare (and FrameMaker) should be able to find all the files used.
+To import your files, Flare Desktop (and FrameMaker) should be able to find all the files used.
 In FrameMaker, this is pretty easy-generate/update your book so it finds all the files the book.
 Even if you're only going to import one file from a book, this lets FrameMaker know where everything is and how to find it.

-If FrameMaker reports it cannot find files or cross-references, sort this out before you start your import in Flare.
+If FrameMaker reports it cannot find files or cross-references, sort this out before you start your import in Flare Desktop.